 - The hill and road behind the camera in the “before” photograph is very steep (>25%) and could not be negotiated with carts.
 The carts had to “zig-zag” down the hill.
 This zig-zag is even shown on the Minas del Oro map.

 - The road shown was made in the 1970’s by a small dozer making a road to the satellite First Water Ranch.
 The dozer disturbed the topsoil, and monsoons did the rest.
-The Peralta’s must not have known that they existed beneath the topsoil, or they would have removed them.
+The Peralta’s must not have known that the ruts existed beneath the topsoil, or they would have removed them.

 - The cart ruts were evidence of countless loads of ore being hauled down to First Water Creek for processing.